|Coat of arms||

 House Butterwell was once a rich house with extensive lands, though its main incomes came from dairy cows, prompting some to dismiss their origins as little more than upjumped cattle thieves, and once had a castle called Whitewalls.
 House Butterwell was said to have had the best wines outside of the Arbor.

 Lord Butterwell was Hand of the King to Aegon IV Targaryen.
-King Aegon stayed one night at House Butterwell's castle, Whitewalls, and gave his Hand a dragon egg in return for "access" to Butterwell's three maiden daughters.
-By the next day all three had royal bastards on the way, according to the tales.
+King Aegon stayed one night at Butterwell's castle, and gave his Hand a dragon egg in return for "access" to his three maiden daughters.
+By the next day all three girls had royal bastards on the way, according to the tales.
 He had Whitewalls built, the pale castle was commonly called the Milkhouse by the smallfolk who lived near it.
 Its walls, keep, and towers were made of white stone quarried in the Vale of Arryn, and its floors and pillars were crafted from white marble veined with gold.
 The rafters were carved from the trunks of weirwoods.

-His grandson, Ambrose Butterwell was a master of coin under King Aegon IV Targaryen and was also later a Hand of the King, for Daeron II Targaryen.
+His grandson, Lord Ambrose Butterwell was a master of coin under King Aegon IV Targaryen and was also later a Hand of the King, for Daeron II Targaryen.
 At the beginning of the First Blackfyre Rebellion, he performed so poorly that some thought he was in league with Daemon Blackfyre.
 He was replaced by Lord Hayford as Hand.